Sogandste/EVisionary/README.md

-Depending on deployment configuration, the root-level entry point may also be used:
+Depending on your specific deployment configuration, the root-level entry point may also be utilized:

         bash